DavidSeptimus/angular-boot-archetype/README.md

 #### Important Considerations ####
 * In order for the post-generate groovy script tasks to run successfully, maven, git, node, and npm need to be included in your system's `PATH` environment variable
-* Usage from within Intellij requires that the 'use plugin registry' option is enabled for new projects.